na-na-hi/renget/archive/cpu-lora.md

 **A:** Not that I'm aware of at this time.
 I don't think there's a way to undo the conversion to GGML/GGUF, but it might happen one day.

 **Q:** Does this mean that I could use Star Trek episode scripts to fine tune a model for a more accurate Spock with access to his dialogue from said scripts?
 **A:** Yes and no. It depends on the `rank` settings you use, and repitition.
 Your Spock card would be more likely to accurately portray Spock, but it wouldn't necessarily be able to recall specific things from the training data.
-What it chooses to remember is mostly random, and not stored verbatim.
-However, if you repeat the same information multiple times (rephrasing it each time), it will be more likely to use and remember those things.
+What it chooses to remember is mostly random, and training data is not stored verbatim.
+However, if you repeat the same information multiple times (preferably rephrasing it each time), it will be more likely to use and remember those things.
 Think of it like the auto-correct in your phone.
 If you type "We finish each others ", and had it predict the next word, out-of-the-box it would predict "sentences".
 But if you frequently use the word "sandwiches" in that context instead, it detects the pattern and becomes increasingly more likely that it will say "We finish each others sandwiches".
 If you use a higher rank setting, it will be more likely to remember facts from the training data.

 **Q:** Which base model should I use?/Why Stheno and not Mythomax?
-**A:** Assuming you're trying to fine-tune for ERP, pick the smartest model with the nicest prose.
-It's a lot easier to teach it to be lewd than it is to teach it to be smart.
+**A:** You generally want to start with the smartest model, or a model that's already close to what you want, and fine-tune in specific behavior.

 **Q:** How do I know it's running?/It looks stuck, is this normal?
 **A:** If the last line looks like the text below, it's running.
 It will just take a while.
 The "eta" gets more accurate after iteration 2 or 3.